Melania Trump’s Official White House Photo: $2,895 Dolce & Gabbana Turlington Jacket, Hermes Twilly [Photos]

 — White House Wardrobe (@whitehousedress) April 3, 2017

 More specifically, fashionistas believe Melania is wearing the black Dolce & Gabbana Turlington Satin-Trim Two-Button Jacket, currently priced at $2,895.
-The Italian-made Dolce & Gabbana “Turlington” wool-blend jacket with satin trim provides the kind of fitted silhouette that Melania seems to favor.
-The design details feature long sleeves, likely an important detail for women with height and lengthy arms like Mrs. Trump.
-Enjoying a spread collar and two-button front, the four-button cuffs are one of the details that fashion experts are comparing to the photo of Mrs. Trump, since her folded arms offer a look at the cuffs.
+The Italian-made Dolce & Gabbana Turlington wool-blend jacket with satin trim provides the kind of fitted silhouette that Melania seems to favor.
+The design details feature long sleeves, likely an important detail for women with height, and lengthy arms like Mrs. Trump.
+Enjoying a spread collar and two-button front, the four-button cuffs are one of the details that fashion experts are comparing to the photo of Mrs. Trump since her folded arms offer a look at the cuffs.

 With front flap pockets and a vented back, the jacket seems a masculine take on a jacket designed for a female who wants to project a fashionable yet serious image.
 Comprised of fabrics like virgin wool, silk, and spandex, the jacket has a silk and spandex lining.